Tsimina/Single_Image_Dehazing/README.md

 We also explore a multimodal variant that incorporates a synthetic SAR-like reflectivity map alongside the RGB and DCP inputs.
 This structural channel provides depth-aware guidance and helps the network disambiguate haze in regions such as the sky or low-texture surfaces, where handcrafted priors alone are often unreliable.

 ## Features
-- Prior-based dehazing models built on a UNet backbone
+- Prior-based dehazing models built on a U-Net backbone
 - Incorporation of atmospheric scattering priors (e.g., dark channel prior)
 - Load and apply pre-trained model weights
 - Process individual images or batches